Cinderella (1950 film): Story development

 In spring 1946, Disney held three story meetings, and subsequently received treatment from Ted Sears, Homer Brightman, and Harry Reeves dated March 24, 1947.
 In the treatment, the Prince was introduced earlier in the story reminiscent of Snow White and the Seven Dwarfs (1937), and there was a hint of the cat-and-mouse conflict.
 By May 1947, the first rough phase of storyboarding was in the process, and an inventory report that same month suggested a different approach with the story "largely through the animals in the barnyard and their observations of Cinderella's day-to-day activities".

 Following the theatrical release of Fun and Fancy Free (1947), Walt Disney Productions' bank debt declined from $4.2 million to $3 million.
 Around this time, Disney acknowledged the need for sound economic policies but emphasized to the loaners that slashing production would be suicidal.
 To restore the studio to full financial health, he expressed his desire to return to producing full-length animated films.
+However, Walt's brother Roy O. Disney was reluctant to greenlight another film and asked Walt to consider selling the studio and retiring with the money they had.
+After arguing for weeks, Roy eventually conceded and allowed a new feature-length animated film to be made.
 By then, three animated projects—Cinderella, Alice in Wonderland (1951), and Peter Pan (1953)—were in development.
 Disney felt the characters in Alice in Wonderland and Peter Pan were too cold, while Cinderella contained elements similar to Snow White, and greenlit the project.
 Selecting his top-tier animation talent, Ben Sharpsteen was assigned as supervising producer while Hamilton Luske, Wilfred Jackson, and Clyde Geronimi became the sequence directors.
 Nevertheless, production on Alice resumed so that both animation crews would effectively compete against each other to see which film would finish first.

 By early 1948, Cinderella had progressed further than Alice in Wonderland, and was fast-tracked to become the first full-length animated film since Bambi (1942).
 During a story meeting on January 15, 1948, the cat-and-mouse sequences began to grow into an important element in the film so much that Disney placed veteran story artist Bill Peet in charge of the cat-and-mouse segments.